achilles-mantel/achilles-mantel.github.io/memory-bank/techContext.md

    - Validation of numeric inputs for multiplication and division
    - Proper handling of negative time results

+4. **Audio Error Handling**:
+   - Detection of audio support
+   - Graceful degradation when audio is not supported
+   - Handling of audio playback errors

 ## UI Features
 1. **Child-Friendly Design**:
    - Large, colorful buttons